All Articles

 Whether you want to share large files with your colleagues at work or simply need to send a bigger file to your friends or family members, there are multiple ways to bypass the attachment limit in Gmail.
 We'll cover a few easy options here.

-1. [Best for casual use] Send large files in Google Drive
+1. Send large files in Google Drive

-A screenshot where we are sending a large file using Streak in Gmail
+Sending a large file using Streak in Gmail

-3. [Best for sending file folders] Compress your files
+3. Compress your files

-If you want to send multiple large documents or video files at once and keep things organized, you can compress the files into a zipped folder, and upload that one, condensed folder to Gmail.
+If you want to send multiple large documents or video files at once and keep things organized, you can compress the files into a zipped folder and upload that one condensed folder to Gmail.

 Sending large file folders with Windows: